singhmehul7783/Bit-Based-Randomized-Entropy-System-Scheduler-Based-RNG/README.md

 # Project Overview

-This repository contains the source code for the Byte-Based-Randomized-Entropy-System-Scheduler-Based-RNG (BBRES-RNG).
+This repository contains the source code for the Bit-Based-Randomized-Entropy-System-Scheduler-Based-RNG (BBRES-RNG).
 It is a custom, multithreaded Pseudo-Random Number Generator (PRNG) designed to serve as a high-quality entropy source.

 The project's key feature is its innovative architecture that departs from standard library functions by harvesting randomness directly from the operating system's chaotic Thread Scheduler.